 Deepthi Murali

-My major research project at present is Connecting Threads, a digital humanities (DH) project that traces the history of striped and checked cotton textiles produced in eighteenth-century southeastern India and used by communities of color in the Greater Caribbean Region.
+My major research project at present is Connecting Threads, a digital public history project that traces the history of striped and checked cotton textiles produced in eighteenth-century southeastern India and used by communities of color in the Greater Caribbean Region.
 This project brings together Indian cotton textiles in multiple museum collections across US and UK and archival documents of trade in these textiles to weave together the history of production of these textiles by lower-caste Indian weavers and the many ways in which these modest textiles helped foster cultural and community identities for free and enslaved people of color in the Caribbean.
 This project is funded by the Arts & Humanities Research Council and the National Endowment for the Humanities.
 My secondary DH project at present explores the possibilities of using computational analysis methods in the field of art history.
 This project titled Digital Chintz uses eighteenth-century chintz textiles in North American museum collections and associated museum metadata as a test case for this study.

 Other projects I have worked on at the Center from 2020-2022 as a postdoctoral fellow: